The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Click here to view your elected Bylaws Committee members.

 Section 1.
 The fiscal year of the Local Union shall begin on January 1 and end on December 31.

 Section 1.
-Membership in this Local Union shall be extended to all graduate students and those employees in titles that come under the jurisdiction of this Local Union.
+Membership in this Local Union shall be extended to all graduate students at the University of California and those employees in titles that come under the jurisdiction of this Local Union.

 Section 2.
 Membership shall be defined as members in good standing as defined in the Constitution of the International Union, UAW.